viamrobotics/docs/docs/components/board/_index.md

 ADCs are useful when building a robot, as they enable your board to read the analog signal output by most types of [sensors](/components/sensor/) and other hardware components.

 To integrate an ADC into your robot, you must first physically connect the pins on your ADC and on your board.
-A [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all) is useful and wiring with [SPI](#spis) is often necessary for the two devices to be able to communicate.
+A [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all) is useful for connecting the pins and wiring with [SPI](#spis) is often necessary for the two devices to be able to communicate.

-Then, integrate `analogs` into the `attributes` of your board as follows:
+Then, integrate `analogs` into the `attributes` of your board by adding the following to your board's JSON configuration:

 {{< tabs name="Configure an Analog Reader" >}}
 {{% tab name="JSON Template" %}}